Rapid Re-Housing Program

 Those selected by the lottery receive rental assistance and case management services.
 They become members of the treatment group.
 Those not selected by the lottery are referred to the other social services offered by Santa Clara County—they become members of the control group.

 Enrollment into the Santa Clara County Rapid Re-housing study began in July of 2018.
-It will continue on a rolling basis for at least three years, with the goal of enrolling 360 participants in total.
+It will continue on a rolling basis for at least three years, with the goal of enrolling 720 participants in total, with 360 in the treatment group and 360 in the control group.
 The outcomes of each participant will be tracked for two years following their enrollment.

 At the conclusion of the study, LEO researchers will compare the housing and quality of life outcomes of individuals across both groups.